The Mall in Columbia: 2024 shooting

 On July 28, 2024, 17-year-old Angelo Little was shot and killed in the mall's food court in what police said was a targeted attack.
 Some witnesses told of their experiences on X. The suspect was later revealed to be another 17-year-old, and police offered a $10,000 reward for information leading to an arrest.
+The reward was increased to $30,000 in October as U.S. Marshals became involved, and in late May 2025, the then 18-year-old suspect William Marshall III was arrested in New York City.
+He was returned to Maryland in June 2025, after which bail was denied and he was held by the Howard County Detention Center.

 2025 shooting

 On February 22, 2025, shots were fired outside of the mall's Lidl store.
 Police located two teenaged victims, one of whom was dead when the police arrived, and the other who died days later from his injuries.
 The shooter was identified the next day as 18-year-old Emmetson Zeah of Columbia and arrested on February 24, 2025.
 Howard County Chief of Police Gregory Der said it is believed that the shooting was targeted.